cybnity/foundation/implementations-line/systems/technical-infrastructure/CYDEL01-DEV-cluster.md

   - 1 not used

 ## BIOS & operating system layer
-See [Ubuntu-installation](CYDEL01-ubuntu-installation.md) procedure to prepare a server into a __"ready for virtualization installation"__ state.
+See [Ubuntu-installation](CYDEL01-ubuntu-installation.md) procedure to prepare a server into a __ready for virtualization installation__ state.

 Current prepared server configuration is:
 - hostname: __dev__